-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position on the Plan and additions to/deductions from the Plan's fiduciary net position, the Teachers' Retirement System of Alabama (the Plan) financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
+The Teachers' Retirement System of Alabama's (the Plan) financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
+This includes for purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position on the Plan, and additions to/deductions from the Plan's fiduciary net position.
 Contributions are recognized as revenues when earned, pursuant to plan requirements.
 Benefits and refunds are recognized as revenues when due and payable in accordance with the terms of the Plan.
 Expenses are recognized when the corresponding liability is incurred, regardless of when the payment is made.
 Investments are reported at fair value.
-Financial statements are prepared in accordance with requirements of the GASB.
-Under these requirements, the Plan is considered a component unit of the State of Alabama and is included in the State's Annual Comprehensive Financial Report.

-10. Cost-sharing Defined Benefit Other Postemployment Benefit Plan (OPEB)
+10. Cost-Sharing Defined Benefit Other Postemployment Benefit Plan (OPEB)

-The Alabama Retired Education Employees' Health Care Trust (Trust) financial statements are prepared by using the economic resources measurement focus and accrual basis of accounting.
-This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB and OPEB expense, information about the fiduciary net position of the Trust and additions to/deductions from the Trust's fiduciary net position.
+The Alabama Retired Education Employees' Health Care Trust's (the Trust) financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
+This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB and OPEB expense, information about the fiduciary net position of the Trust, and additions to/deductions from the Trust's fiduciary net position.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due pursuant to plan requirements.
 Benefits are recognized when due and payable in accordance with the terms of the Plan.